kiarafrobles/www.retroreport.org/_backstory/how-the-epidemic-of-drug-overdose-deaths-ripples-across-america.md

 title: "How the epidemic of drug overdose deaths ripples across America"
 published: true
 date: 2016-01-20T16:32:00.000Z
 lead_copy: "The epidemic of drug overdose deaths is rippling across the country.
 After years of harsh treatment for addicts, many states are now taking a more compassionate approach.
-Watch this: "
+Watch this:"
 backstory_type: backstory
 video: heroin-and-the-war-on-drugs
 type: backstories